 West Valley’s historic season took shape well before its mid-season tragedy, though.
 With speed, experience, senior leadership and star power, it was evident the Eagles were on track for an unprecedented season for the program.

-“Straight into camp, we knew we were gelling, we were clicking,” said senior captain and eventual Northern Athletic League Defensive MVP Devin Low, who is headed to Rocky Mountain College to play football.
+“Straight into camp, we knew we were gelling, we were clicking,” said senior captain and eventual Northern Athletic League Defensive MVP Devin Low, who is headed to Rocky Mountain College in Montana to play football.
 “We were like ‘let’s get it done this year.’
 We had that mentality from the start.
 We had a goal in mind and that’s what we were going to get to.”

-As the season went on, West Valley definitely experienced the “peaks and valleys” senior captain Bailey Sulzer frequently about.
+As the season went on, West Valley definitely experienced the “peaks and valleys” senior captain Bailey Sulzer frequently spoke about.
 West Valley blanked Foothill in the opener, was humbled the following week in a loss to Enterprise before cruising past opponents into its Oct.
 19 game against Corning riding high.

 That mid-October hurdle, though, was the toughest challenge of all.